AleksiusK/Market-efficiency/README.md

 # Market-efficiency
-A project that seeks to measure market efficiency
+A project that seeks to measure market efficiency with Lo&MacKinlay Variance Ratio test.